AntMCE/K8S-course/K8S-intro.md

 **Node**: Host server

 **Pod**: Entity that logically contains one or more containers that should be managed as a single entity.
+With the default maximum of 110 Pods per node for Standard clusters, Kubernetes assigns a /24 CIDR block (256 addresses) to each of the nodes.

 **Container**: Instance of an image

 **Namespace**: Namespaces are a way to organize clusters into virtual sub-clusters

 ## Services
 Services: In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster